tedconf/symfony-doc-unofficial/getting-started/en/05-Project-Setup.markdown

 >  * `--escaping-strategy`: Enables output escaping to prevent XSS attacks
 >  * `--csrf-secret`: Enables session tokens in forms to prevent CSRF attacks
 >
->By passing these two optional arguments to the task, you have secured your
+>By passing these two optional options to the task, you have secured your
 >future development from the two most widespread vulnerabilities found on the
 >web.
 That's right, symfony will automatically take security measures on your
 >behalf.